Below is an excerpt of the first three chapters from Freaks Episode 1. Thanks for reading!

-A heavy weight of disappointment fell into the pit of my stomach.
+A heavyweight of disappointment fell into the pit of my stomach.
 The weight of my despair pulled me down into the chair.
 Tainted.
 That is what I am.
-Tainted forever for my compassion I had shown once.
+Tainted forever for the compassion I had shown once.
 Never will I be able to purify myself from it.

 I pulled out a dented silver ring attached to a gold chain around my neck.
 I had bought this for her.
 We were to be married.
 She was one of the Winged-Freaks.
 I was such a young fool.
 I was barely eighteen when I first saw her.
 As soon as I laid eyes on her my life was forever changed.

 She was a breeder.
 She had become barren and was declared too weak to be put back into the mines.
 They placed her in a holding cell with the old to await death.
 I will never forget the moment our eyes met.
 Her deep blue eyes immediately held my heart captive.
 Her golden blonde hair had grown out and wildly hung around her small shoulders.
 I did in that moment something that was unthinkable and unforgivable by my people.
 I released her.

 Before my act of treachery, I had moved up through the ranks swiftly.
 At that time, I was the Major General of the Mines.
 I had a nice apartment and pay to go along with my rank.
 I used my position to change records and forge documents so I could move her in with me.
 I did everything I could to make her happy and as the months passed our love for each other grew passionately.
 I had bought her this ring and promised her we would marry as soon as we were free from our prison.
 I had given her the name Lily because that seemed to be the flower she favored.